 You will need a resume to apply for most jobs on Handshake and definitely any on-campus positions.
 Some jobs may also require additional documents, such as a cover letter, class schedule, etc. Currently, on-campus employers will also require a Financial Aid Notification (FAN) document to verify work-study eligibility.
 The quick steps to find your FAN are:

-- Click on the 2021 Aid Year for IUPUI.
+- Click on View Financial Aid and click on the 2021–2022 Aid Year for IUPUI

 Feel free to reach out to our office if you need assistance building or updating your resume or cover letter or getting your hiring documents together.